fawmi/js-slider/README.md

 # js-slider
-A very tiny javascript slider written in modern ES6 and Typescript
+A very tiny javascript slider written in modern Javascript and Typescript